Portland (film)

 Portland is a 1996 Danish drama film written and directed by Niels Arden Oplev, in his feature film debut.
 It stars Anders W. Berthelsen, Ulrich Thomsen, and Iben Hjejle.
-The film, whose title is a reference to a Danish brand of cement, was selected for competition at the 46th Berlin International Film Festival.
+The film, whose title is a reference to the Danish cement company Aalborg Portland, was selected for competition at the 46th Berlin International Film Festival.

 Plot

 The film is set in northern Denmark and depicts the "violent drug-fueled adventures of two brothers, Janus (Anders Wodskou Berthelsen) and Jakob (Michael Muller) at the bottom of Denmark's social ladder."